SharePoint/sp-dev-training-spfx-getting-started/Lab.md

 ## Exercise 1: Create & Configure your SharePoint Online Developer Tenant

 In this exercise you will configure your SharePoint environment to be ready for SharePoint Framework development.
-This process involves three steps: creating an app catalog site for your tenant, a developer site collection and a site collection app catalog in your developer site collection.

 ### Create an app catalog for your SharePoint tenant